Home - The Best Japanese Chef Knives in 2023

 It does have a very sharp blade, which can be dented at the edge if you’re not careful, but the hardness of this steel is very forgiving.
 Just make sure you have good sharpening steel to take care of the occasional ding.

 Take care of this knife, and it will last forever.
-We recommend storing this knife on a magnetic knife holder.
+We recommend storing this knife in a magnetic knife holder.
 That way, you have some air circulation to keep it dry and free of rust.

 Long knives like these are ideal for chopping, but you can do it with some practice.
 Even a novice can carve with these ten inches.